filswan/multi-chain-storage/README.md

 # Modules

 * [Token Swap](#Token Swap)
+* Lock payment
+* DAO Signature
+* Unlock payment
 * Data DAO : [Flink](https://github.com/filswan/flink)
 * IPFS/Filecoin Storage

 ## Token Swap

-Token Swap module is in charge of swap the user token to wrapped token, it can be USDC or other tokens.
+Token Swap module is in charge of swap the user token to wrapped token, it can be USDC or other tokens

+### Lock payment
+When the user uploads the file, the amount that the user needs to pay will be estimated based on the average price of the entire network of the miner <br>
+The token of the extra part that is locked will be returned to the user through the unlock operation later
+### DAO Organization
+If Dao detects that the file uploaded by the user has been chained, it will trigger a signature operation <br>
-### Scan Module
+### Unlock payment

-Scan the blockchain, find the event log of the block where the swan payment contract has been executed,and save to the database
+When more than half of the signed dao, the unlock operation will be triggered <br>
+The part that needs to be paid is deducted from the locked token, and the remaining token will be returned to the user

 ### Prerequisite

 - Golang1.16 (minimum version)
 - Mysql5.5
 - Lotus lite node (Please make sure that lotus lite node and payment bridge project are running on the same server)
+- IPFS Client

 ### Install lotus node